Law Enforcement Career Pool

 This position is employed in Tanner Hall at the Florida State University Police Department on a full time basis.

-It is a University Law Enforcement Officer*s responsibility to work and act at all time under the requirements of the Florida Law Enforcement Officer Code of Ethics.
+It is a University Law Enforcement Officer's responsibility to work and act at all time under the requirements of the Florida Law Enforcement Officer Code of Ethics.
 Provide information and directions to motorists and pedestrians, in addition to providing University Facilities access to authorized persons when requested.
-Inspecting and reporting on the condition of safety equipment in and around University Facilities.
-This would include identifying hazards created by others who are working and/or visiting the campus.
+Inspecting and reporting on the condition of safety equipment in and around University Facilities, to include identifying hazards created by others who are working and/or visiting the campus.

 A high school diploma or equivalency.